-They don’t just go organic on their plants, but they also practice healthy and humane treatment of their animals.
+Organic foods aren’t just crops.
+Livestock is also a part of the mix.
+The ranchers practice healthy and humane treatment of their animals.
 Livestock is fed and treated in only the most natural ways.
 They are given free rein to the outdoors, fresh air, and organic feed.

-These farmers believe that the altered farming practices can be harmful to people.
+Organic farmers believe that the altered farming practices can be harmful to people.
 Altered practices aren’t grown the way nature intended.
-There will be negative consequences to a life lived on such produce.
+There can be negative consequences to a life lived on such produce.

 The vision of these farmers is to restore a healthier people by restoring a healthier food supply.
-Organic produce is supposed to be much better for you, not to mention lacking the mutation risks that come with tampering with plant’s DNA.
+Organic produce lacks the mutation risks that come with tampering with plants’ DNA.

 To save money and reputation, many pass the organic aisle without a second thought.
-Organic foods tend to be more expensive and aren’t worth the time.
+They feel that organic foods are more expensive and aren’t worth the time.
 What they don’t realize is that they’re missing out on helpful nutrients that will help them get through the rigors of a long day of work and school.

 Organic food can help you as an employee and student.
 Not only is it jam-packed with all of the nutrients you would get from non-organic fruits and vegetables, but it also meets stringent standards of excellence.

-On top of that, natural foods provide the body with pure energy.
-This is energy that the body was made to digest.
-It can work through it quickly and efficiently.
+On top of that, natural foods provide the body with pure energy, thanks to their lower levels of toxins.
+This is energy that the body was made to digest; it can work through it quickly and efficiently.

-That extra energy can help you work quickly and more efficiently for longer periods of time.
+The extra energy these foods provide can help you work quickly and more efficiently for longer periods of time.
 A better immune system combined with a better source of energy will sustain your concentration for your work and school assignments as the long day grows into an even longer night.